sal55/langs/candm.md

 what it already knows: the type of an expression.

 **31** C uses `sizeof` for the byte-size of a type or expression.
-For the latter, suppose you define a pointer `T* sizeOf`, then the size that what points to is `sizeof*sizeOf`.
+For the latter, suppose you define a pointer `T* sizeOf`, then the size that that points to is `sizeof*sizeOf`.
 Which looks a little like it is multiplying two variables!
 In M it is `sizeoOf.bytes` or `sizeof.bytes` (case-insensitive).

 **32** `sizeof(T)` needs parentheses around a type but not around an expression: `sizeof X`.
 But an